-We recognize that fire and EMS are ever evolving, and we will seek out research and implement new, safer, and more effective means of service delivery.
-We will honor the traditions of the past while embracing change whenever it improves our ability.
+We recognize that fire and EMS are ever-evolving, and we will seek out research and implement new, safer, and more effective means of service delivery.
+We will be tactically aggressive in solving the citizen's emergency while selecting the tactics that help keep our members as safe as the situation allows.
+We will honor past traditions while embracing change whenever it improves our ability.
 Traditions serve as a guidepost but will never be a hitching post at FRFR.

-Improvement and changes in procedures and equipment will be vetted in unbiased evaluation.
+Improvements and changes in procedures and equipment will be vetted based on an unbiased evaluation.
 We seek to create an "Idea Meritocracy" where the best ideas rise to the top and are selected, regardless of their source or who brings them forward.
-All members have a voice in making improvements.
+All members have a voice in making improvements and are responsible for being open to new ideas irrespective of the rank or tenure of the member suggesting them.
+We start all discussions with the goal of understanding each other's perspective and beginning from an assumption of good intentions.